 Skills Required: Beginner.
-These decorative rocks are extremely EASY.
+These painted rock ideas are extremely EASY.
 There are a few tricks for making them, but I’ll go over that in each description.
 If you follow the instructions, you’ll have success.

-Painted rocks are all the rage right now!
-I’m not sure if you’ve heard of the Kindness Rocks project, but it’s the reason why people are painting rocks in the first place (besides the fact that it’s just fun to do).
+Rock painting ideas are all the rage right now!
+I’m not sure if you’ve heard of the Kindness Rocks project, but it’s the reason why people began painting rocks in the first place (besides the fact that it’s just fun to do).